What You Need to Know About Payroll Garnishments

 Depending on the state in which you operate, there is a form you need to complete that goes to the attorney on the garnishment and the state.
 If an employee terminates his or her employment with you, it’s wise to have documentation showing how you’ve complied with the garnishment order.
 Documentation is your best friend!

-Be sure to seek advice from an expert who can help you understand the requirements in each state to ensure you are following the rules.
+Be sure to seek advice from the best Kansas City bankruptcy attorneys who can help you understand the requirements in each state to ensure you are following the rules.